 Other children have a form of tyrosinemia with a more gradual onset and less severe symptoms.
 Enlargement of the liver and spleen are the main symptoms, the abdomen is distended with fluid, and these children also sometimes have trouble gaining weight.
 They may vomit or have diarrhea.
 Liver disease develops more slowly, eventually leading to cirrhosis.
 These children will also need liver transplants, but not as quickly.
 Some kids can be treated for years, if necessary, before receiving a transplant.

 Tyrosinemia is diagnosed based on blood tests and urine tests.
 In both the acute and chronic forms of the disease, liver function tests are often abnormal.
 Low serum albumin and clotting factors are also frequently found.
 Because of the biochemical defect, abnormal products may be measured in the urine which confirm the diagnosis.

 It is possible to test for tyrosinemia while the baby is still developing in the womb.
 Doctors can measure succinylacetone or FAH levels in the amniotic fluid.
 If there is too much FAH, it may mean that the fetus is not able to break it down.

-For children with the chronic form of tyrosinemia, the first line of defense is usually a low-protein diet.
+The first line of defense for tyrosinemia treatment is usually a low-protein diet.
 Meats, dairy products, and other protein rich foods such as nuts and beans should be avoided.
 Good nutrition and adequate vitamin and mineral intake do not cure tyrosinemia, but help children grow normally and minimize the protein build-up.